 Please note that a cover page and a reference list DO count towards the total 6-12 pages.

-Q: Can I use one of my UC personal insight responses for the department supplemental prompt that responds to the department mission statement?
+Q: Can I use one of my UC personal insight responses for the personal statement prompt?

 Your audience for your UC responses are “general UC readers”, and your audience for the UCLA Arts supplemental essays are your department faculty.
 The department faculty will read the supplemental essays first and do have access to your UC responses.
 In the event that the reviewing faculty wants more information about an applicant, they may refer to the UC responses.
 It is in your best interest to make your UC responses distinct from your UCLA Arts supplement essays.

 The research paper can be on any topic.
 It does not have to be about *dance*, but the department would like to see papers that relate to the *Dance BA*, which pertains to your overall interest and anticipated experience within the major.